reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 }
 ```

 Again, we enable it by default, so that we don't have to so manually.
-As the activation strategy we're using our custom `UserClickedActivationStrategy` by passing the ID of that strategy into the `DefaultActivationStrategy` annotation.
+As the activation strategy, we're using our custom `UserClickedActivationStrategy` by passing the ID of that strategy into the `DefaultActivationStrategy` annotation.

 `Features.USER_ACTION_TARGETED_FEATURE.isActive()` will now return `true` only after the user has clicked a certain button in our application.